cthoyt/cthoyt.github.io/about.md

 domain and applications across a range of topics.

 As I entered 2020, I had planned on taking some well-deserved time off.
-The work I started was nowhere near done, but it was time for a break before returning to academia for a postdoc.
-Those plans didn't work out because of the pandemic and I instead joined Enveda Therapeutics remotely to build their discovery platform around the concepts from my doctoral work.
-I still have the freedom to work academically have enjoyed communicating parts of my work through my blog - it's lead to a few very cool academic collaborations already.
+The work I had started was nowhere near done, but it was time for a break before returning to academia for a postdoc.
+Because the pandemic made it a bad year for a vacation, I spent 10 months at Enveda Therapeutics to build their semantics, knowledge graph, and machine learning platforms, which played an important role in securing their second round of venture capital funding.
+I also joined CoronaWhy to advise on the same topics and reproducibility in computational science.

 I'm also a real person, too!
 I love making music, watching movies/TV, running, and traveling.
 I've been to 30 countries so far and tried beer in almost all